miksto/miksto.github.io/seismometer/index.md

 The client is a python script running on the RaspberryPi which makes use of [obspy](https://www.obspy.org/), a framework for processing seismological data.

 The script collects 10 seconds worth of data with a sample rate of 300 samples per second.
-The data is then passed through digital filter with a cutoff frequency of 1.4Hz.
+The data is then passed through digital filter with a cutoff frequency of 1.4 Hz.
 After the low-pass filter, the data is downsampled from the 300 samples per second to 15 samples per second.
 As the final step the data points are rounded to integers, and sent via a websocket to the server.

 #### Average value and drift